Jandini/Jandini/README.md

 ## Drawing and compressing pictures in text mode

-The picture was manually created in [X.ASM](https://github.com/Jandini/8086/tree/main/COMPRESS) (1536 bytes) and [compressed](https://github.com/Jandini/8086/blob/main/COMPRESS/COMPRESS.PAS) to C.ASM file (584 bytes).
-Then compressed picture in C.ASM was [converted](https://github.com/Jandini/8086/blob/main/COMPRESS/CONVERT.PAS) to assembler's byte array in [OUT.ASM](https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM).
+I created a number of picutres in text mode and then translated them into assembler code.
+For example, the picture below was manually created in [X.ASM](https://github.com/Jandini/8086/tree/main/COMPRESS) (1536 bytes) and [compressed](https://github.com/Jandini/8086/blob/main/COMPRESS/COMPRESS.PAS) to C.ASM file (584 bytes).
+Compressed picture in C.ASM was [converted](https://github.com/Jandini/8086/blob/main/COMPRESS/CONVERT.PAS) to assembler's byte array in [OUT.ASM](https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM).
 The code to draw the picture was added later.

-Why would you like to compress a code of picture that is only 1.5KB ?...
-Well, You might want to inject your code in the place where every byte count; for example MBR or BPB of your hard drive.
+The compressed pictures converted to assembler code could easlily fit into a few sectors between MBR and BPB on the hard drive.
+I used similar idea when I wrote [Boot Loader for two operating systems](https://github.com/Jandini/Jandini/blob/main/README.md#two-operating-systems-on-one-floppy-disk).

 [OUT.ASM](https://github.com/Jandini/8086/blob/main/COMPRESS/OUT.ASM)